Search

 If you’re familiar with the CNC industry, you may have heard the term “geometric dimensioning and tolerancing,” commonly referred to as GD&T.

-GD&T can seem intimidating at first, but once learned, it makes the life of a CNC machinist much easier.
-Follow along as we walk through the basics of what GD&T is, how it works and how it’s used in the industry.
+GD&T can seem intimidating at first, but once learned, makes the life of a CNC machinist much easier.
+Follow along as we walk through a brief look into the history of GD&T, the basics of what it is, how it works and how it’s used in the industry.

-Before jumping into exactly what GD&T is, it can be helpful to understand its history.
-During WWII, a machinist named Stanley Parker created the first GD&T concepts while he was working at a torpedo factory in Scotland.
-The idea of GD&T is credited to Parker, who created the well-known concept, "true position."
+Before jumping into exactly what GD&T is, it’s helpful to understand its history.
+During World War II, a machinist named Stanley Parker created the first GD&T concepts while he was working at a torpedo factory in Scotland.
+The origin of GD&T is credited to Parker, who created the well-known concept of "true position."

 Parker worked at the Royal Torpedo Factory in Alexandria, West Dunbartonshire, Scotland.
 While employed there, his work significantly increased the production of naval weapons by new contractors.

-Parker started questioning traditional tolerancing techniques after encountering a situation where torpedo parts did not meet inspection criteria, yet were actually functional parts.
-He dug deeper and found that two point tolerances result in a square shaped zone of acceptability, and parts can still function if the tolerance zone is expanded into a circle that includes the corners of the square.
+After encountering a situation where torpedo parts did not meet inspection criteria, yet were actually functional parts, Parker started questioning traditional tolerancing techniques.
+He dug deeper and found that two-point tolerances result in a square-shaped zone of acceptability, and parts can still function if the tolerance zone is expanded into a circle that includes the corners of the square.

 What is GD&T?